-A written request for debriefing shall be made within three (3) working days after the posting of the award of the contract.
+A written request for a debriefing shall be made within three (3) working days after the posting of the award of the contract.
 The Procurement Officer or designee shall hold the debriefing within seven (7) working days to the extent practicable from the receipt date of written request.

-Any protest by the requestor following a debriefing shall be filed within five (5) working days, as specified in HRS §103D-303(h).
+Any protest by the non-selected Offeror pursuant to Section 103D-701, HRS, following a debriefing shall be filed with the procurement officer within five (5) working days after the date upon which the debriefing is completed, as specified in Section 103D-303(h), HRS.